 Many tenants choose to pay their rent by cash.
-If you're thinking of paying cash, whether you plan to do it routinely or just every so often, learn about the possible pitfalls so you can avoid trouble with your landlord that may put your tenancy at risk.
+If you're thinking of paying cash, whether you plan to do it routinely or just every so often, be aware of the possible pitfalls so you can avoid trouble with your landlord that may put your tenancy at risk.

 - Splitting rent with roommates.
 If you have one or more roommates, chances are you've come to some agreement about splitting the rent.
 You might split rent equally among your roommates, or come up with a more equitable solution for your situation.
 For instance, if you share a two-bedroom apartment with someone, you might agree it's only fair that you pay more if you've got the bigger room.

 Whatever arrangement you work out with your roommates, it's important to get a formal commitment in writing.
 Also, keep in mind that your landlord doesn't care how roommates choose to split their rent.
 If a landlord doesn't get the full amount of rent due even if you paid your share, you could still face eviction.

 - Prorating your rent.
 If your lease begins in the middle of the month, chances are your landlord will want to prorate the rent for the partial month.
 For instance, if you're planning on signing a one-year lease to take effect before the first of the month, your lease term would technically last for just over 12 months.
 You would pay a "prorated rent" for that first days or weeks, and then the full month's rent would be due on the first of each month.
 Learn more about when to prorate rent and also how to prorate rent, so you can be sure your landlord performs the calculations correctly.